Temperatures

 The seasons are getting longer for trees, at an accelerated pace at higher altitudes.

-Glacial giants on their knees
+Giants of ice on their knees

 Herbivores at every level